CobaltBSD/libfifomsg/README.md

+# Notice
+This project is not abandoned, but development has been halted due to further notice.

 # libfifomsg

 A simple interprocess communication library using FIFOs and msgpack-c.
 Used by Cobalt's userspace programs as a replacement for the overcomplicated and insecure D-Bus.